-The No. 1 bestselling drill on Amazon is still just $99 — 45% off!
+Amazon's No. 1 bestselling drill is $99 — that's 45% off!
 Plus more DeWalt deals

-How's that honey-do list coming?
-Need some inspiration to complete those pesky home improvement projects once and for all?
-Well, here it is: Right now, you can save up to 45% on DeWalt power tools and accessories at Amazon.
+With its pleasant drop in temperatures and humidity, fall is the ideal time of year to take care of all the fixes, rehabs and repairs your home needs.
+If you're looking for some inspiration to take on those pesky projects, here ya go: Right now you can save up to 45% on DeWalt power tools and accessories at Amazon.
 Rest assured, DeWalt is a premier tool brand.
 Don't believe us?
 Next time you pass by a construction site, have a look at what the crew is using — you'll see DeWalt's trademark yellow-and-black tools everywhere because they're compact, lightweight and, most important, powerful.
 Also powerful?
 These discounts, so get to work!

 DeWalt 20V Max Cordless Drill and Driver Kit$99$179Save $80

+This screwdriver/drill tool might look compact, but it can drive up to 1,500 RPMs of power.
+The half-inch sleeve means you don't have to worry about it loosening its grip on a screw, either.
+Its embedded LED bulb helps in low-light areas and, thanks to the included battery, it charges quickly.
+Did we mention that it's the No. 1 bestselling drill on Amazon and is discounted by 45%?

+Said one five-star shopper: "It is a worthy addition to any toolkit, providing reliable service for a wide range of tasks."

-This handheld light puts out an impressive 110 lumens and is compact enough to fit into any toolbox.
+This handheld light puts out an impressive 110 lumens and is compact enough to fit into most toolboxes.

 If you frequently need to illuminate dim areas, you will love this portable spotlight.
 It has a pivoting head and a hands-free design.
-Its powerful beam will make sure you can see every nut and bolt; its 55% markdown will allow you to keep more of your money in sight.
+Its powerful beam will ensure you can see every nut and bolt, and its 55% markdown will allow you to keep more of your money in sight.

 "This is an insane light!
 A little pricey, but you will get what you pay for.
-I live in rural, southern New Hampshire, where we lose power a few times a year — sometimes for a few minutes, sometimes for a day or longer.
+I live in rural southern New Hampshire, where we lose power a few times a year — sometimes for a few minutes, sometimes for a day or longer.
 We put this DeWalt spotlight on our coffee table, pointing at the ceiling, and it's like all of the lights are on ... even in a power outage!
 I even bought two more for other rooms in the house.
-The 5Ah battery lasts almost all day," one ecstatic user said.
+The 5Ah battery lasts almost all day," said one ecstatic reviewer.
 "I highly recommend this light!"

 Need something with a bit more punch than a normal drill?
 Try an impact driver.

 This handy driver is a bit like a drill, but more powerful.
 It's ideal for punching a screw into a very hard surface or for jobs that involve a lot of drilling, like building a deck.
-Right now, you can save $50 on this kit and get a spare battery and set of bits for just $219.
+Right now, you can save $54 on this kit, which includes a spare battery and set of bits, for just $214.

 "This little guy is really nice.
 I would buy it again with no hesitation.
 I use it for ... drilling through wood and maybe even tile with the right bit.
-The chuck is a little wobbly but it still spins.
+The chuck is a little wobbly, but it still spins.
 The batteries are good enough and have the charge checker that helps know when it is low.
 The light around the chuck is amazing as well.
 I wish they were all like that," said one happy customer.

 This 108-piece kit has every type of socket you can think of.

 This tool kit contains everything you might need for working on your car, including multiple types of sockets and wrenches.
-With 108 different pieces to pick from, you'll be able to do all the mechanic work your heart desires.
+With 108 different pieces within reach, you'll be able to do all the mechanic work your heart desires.

 If you're looking for a replacement drill, this is a great option at a great price.

-At only 2.4 pounds and just 6.3 inches from front to back, this Atomic cordless drill from DeWalt is designed for use in the most compact of spaces.
+At only 2.4 pounds and just 6.3 inches from front to back, this cordless drill from DeWalt is designed for use in the most compact of spaces.
 It's also the most affordable of all their drills (with this discount, anyway), but it doesn't come with a battery.
 If you already own some DeWalt equipment and can provide a battery pack, this is a great addition.

 "Ever hear the saying 'Dynamite comes in small packages'?
 Well, I was surprised to see that it was true when I bought this drill to use for around-the-house projects.
 The first task I put this drill through was to set on level two (low torque) and mix a five-gallon bucket of paint thinner," said one weekend warrior.
 "To my surprise, it was able to mix three batches and one batch of mortar mix without breaking a sweat.
 It is still working as new without issue after the beating I put it through.
 This is one mighty drill."